 Welcome to the Friends of Hominy Creek Greenway Website!

-We’re glad you’re here and we’re appreciative of your interest in your park.
-We are currently working closely with the City of Asheville to accomplish our mission to manage and create community parkland that maintains its wild nature, preserves the area’s rich history, and connects the West Asheville community to the river and to downtown.
+We’re glad you’re here and we appreciate your interest in your park.
+We are currently working closely with the City of Asheville and the community to accomplish our mission to manage parkland that maintains its wild nature, preserves the area’s rich history, and connects the West Asheville community to the river and to downtown.